Robert Lewandowski: Philanthropy and business

-Lewandowski and his wife, Anna, have supported, donated and raised money for various charitable organisations and for children throughout their career, including Children's Memorial Health Institute in Warsaw, for which they've raised more than 150,000 PLN during Anna's birthday party on 25 August 2018.
-Lewandowski also donated 100,000 PLN for the treatment of Cyprian Gaweł, a three-year-old boy from Hel; and helps raising funds for the Great Orchestra of Christmas Charity each year, donating his personal items or private meetings that are sold at online auctions.
+Lewandowski and his wife, Anna, have supported, donated and raised money for various charitable organisations and for children throughout their career, including Children's Memorial Health Institute in Warsaw, for which they've raised more than PLN 150,000 during Anna's birthday party on 25 August 2018.
+Lewandowski also donated PLN 100,000 for the treatment of Cyprian Gaweł, a three-year-old boy from Hel; and helps raising funds for the Great Orchestra of Christmas Charity each year, donating his personal items or private meetings that are sold at online auctions.

 In March 2014, he was named a UNICEF Goodwill Ambassador.
+In June the same year, he visited a refugee camp in Zaatari, Jordan, and took part in the "Voice of the Children" campaign in which he appealed for support of children affected by humanitarian crises.

+In 2018, he and his wife donated PLN 500,000 to Children's Memorial Health Institute in Warsaw.

 In March 2020, Lewandowski and his wife, Anna, donated €1 million during the COVID-19 pandemic.

+In January 2022, he won a charity auction in which he paid PLN 280,000 for Dawid Tomala's Olympic gold medal.
+The funds were used to finance the operation of a seriously ill boy.
+Lewandowski subsequently returned the medal to Tomala.

+In February 2022, Lewandowski condemned the Russian invasion of Ukraine and showed his solidarity with the Ukrainian people by wearing a blue and yellow armband during a Bundesliga match.
+The armband was later auctioned for PLN 27,000 and the money was used to purchase humanitarian aid for Ukraine.

 Beside philanthropy, Lewandowski also invests primarily in startups, e-commerce, and websites, mainly through Protos Venture Capital, a company of which he is a shareholder.
 He also owns Stor9_, an agency specialising in marketing communications.
+In 2022, Lewandowski and his wife Anna's net worth was estimated at PLN 625 million (US$140 million), making them claim the 89th place on the "List of 100 Richest Poles" compiled by the Wprost magazine.